 - This event has passed.

-Michael Herrera is the Chief Executive Officer (CEO) of MHA.
-In his role, Michael provides global leadership to the entire set of industry practices and horizontal capabilities within MHA.
+In his role as CEO, Michael Herrera provides global leadership to the entire set of industry practices and horizontal capabilities within MHA.
 Under his leadership, MHA has become a leading provider of Business Continuity and Disaster Recovery services to organizations on a global level.
-He is also the founder of BCMMETRICS, a leading cloud based tool designed to assess business continuity compliance and residual risk.
-Michael is a well-known and sought-after speaker on Business Continuity issues at local and national contingency planner chapter meetings and conferences.
+He is also the founder of BCMMETRICS, a cloud-based suite of business continuity tools that have been designed to conduct Business Impact Analyses, assess compliance, and quantify residual risk in Business Continuity programs.
 Prior to founding MHA, he was a Regional VP for Bank of America, where he was responsible for Business Continuity across the southwest region.